apache/privacy-website/faq/committers.md

 Yes: Scarf has signed a DPA with us, fully supports the GDPR and was added to our privacy terms.
 It is possible to use their service.

+### Can I use Kapa.AI on our website (Answer Machine)?

+Yes: Kapa has signed a DPA with us.
+Please ensure that Kapa.AI is implemented in a way it requires user consent before loading.
+This feature is provided by Kapa in their settings.

 ### Can I use another analytics/tracking etc software?

 Before using any further tracking software please ask privacy@apache.org